jphill01/Bayesian-DNA-Barcode-Gap-Coalescent/README.md

 ``Analyzed Species`` is a list of the 59 unique species arranged by molecular marker.

 ``barcode_clean.R`` is used to compute intraspecific, interspecific, and combined genetic distances.

+``DNA_Barcode_gap.stan" is the Stan model used to estimate the DNA barcode gap metrics.